Help for Not-for-Profit Organizations

 - A call-to-action (CTA) that tells the recipient what to do and lay it out in very specific words.

 - Add the word “you” as much as you possibly can while maintaining a conversational flow to draw the reader in.

 - Mail to your audience 5-7 times a year.
 The reason your donors are not renewing their gifts is NOT that they don’t like you anymore; but rather you may not be reminding them enough.

 We have more tips in our toolbox, but these are a good start.
 To read more see the Brown Ledge Case Study for a successful appeal.

-Please remember, regardless of your decision about hosting your event, getting in front of prospective donors is ALWAYS a good idea and furthermore, is a positive, proactive step in our current giving “landscape.”
+Please remember, getting in front of prospective donors is ALWAYS a good idea and furthermore, is a positive, proactive step in our current giving “landscape.”
 If you have further questions on how direct mail can help, please contact us.